 2. Mac and Cheese

 It's called comfort food for a reason.
 Homemade, stick-to-your-ribs mac and cheese sounds perfect on Thanksgiving Day, but the calcium and phosphate benefits aren't enough to keep it off this list.
 The artery-clogging saturated fat is linked to heart disease when consumed in excess, and half a cup could be up to 210 calories.
-Make our skinny mac and cheese instead!
+Make our Healthy Stovetop Mac and Cheese instead!

 Beer is a common adult beverage during the holidays, but it's not the healthiest choice, either.
 It lowers your blood sugar, which leaves your body craving more food even after your first helping.
 It also increases inflammation, which slows down your body's recovery after exercise.
 Twelve ounces of beer often contains 153 calories and 13 grams of carbs.
 Check out our skinny cocktails or select one of these low calorie beers instead.